zuplo/docs/docs/articles/bonus-dynamic-rate-limiting.md

 :::info{title="What's Dynamic Rate Limiting?"}

 Traditionally, rate limits are static and the same for everyone.
-This approach does not let you tailor your rate limiting to your API user - you might want to offer higher rate limits for customers that pay more.
+This approach doesn't let you tailor your rate limiting to your API user - you might want to offer higher rate limits for customers that pay more.
 Dynamic rate limiting allows you to determine an appropriate rate limit at request time.